-Fact: The ability to not able to bend the knees or run after an operation may worry some patients but the orthopaedic surgeons ensure that the whole procedure before and after the operation runs smoothly without any issues.
+Fact: The ability to not able to bend the knees or run after an operation may worry some patients but the best orthopedic surgeon in Delhi ensure that the whole procedure before and after the operation runs smoothly without any issues.
 The surgeons will also ensure that the best prosthesis is applied.

 Myth: Post a total knee replacement, the recovery time may take longer.